ScilifelabDataCentre/dds_workshop/docs/3_project_life_cycle_session.md

 Projects are **Available** for a certain (chosen by the units) period of time, Days in Available (DiA).
 After that their status automatically changes to **Expired**.
 Data cannot be changed in this state, but the project can be re-released up to *two times*.
 After two re-releases, a project can only be archived.

-ToDO add task for checking project status history and note deadline
-- [ ] TASK:
+- [ ] TASK: Check the current project status and the status history.
+Observe the deadline date for the current status.

 ## *Archived*